-Building Permits are required for most decks.
+Building permits are required for most decks.
 A building permit is not required for decks where no part of the walking surface is more than 30 inches above adjacent grade.
+Learn more about construction requirements for decks:

 What you need for a residential deck permit